mx2913/funkwhale/docs/user_documentation/accounts/delete_account.md

 # Delete your Funkwhale account

 If you have decided you no longer want your Funkwhale account, you can delete it.
-This action removes your profile and all your data from your pod, including:
+This action removes your profile and all your data from your {term}`pod`, including:

 - Your user avatar.
 - Your email address.